 9. Notes from a Small Island – Bill Bryson

-You’ve probably not heard of – oh wait.
-No, you’ll definitely have heard of Bill Bryson.
-We had to include one of his, didn’t we?
-Given the current self-isolation, we thought we’d keep it local and opt for ‘Notes from a Small Island’, a book written about Great Britain, by the famous US travel writer, just before he moved back to the States in 1995.
+We're pretty sure that it's illegal to make a list of travel books and not include a Bill Byrson read (though admittedly, we didn't check with local police), hence our inclusion of the author's ‘Notes from a Small Island’.
+This is a book written about Great Britain by the famous American travel writer, just before he moved back over from the UK to the States in 1995.
 Bryson goes to every corner of the island, covering Scotland, England and Wales, and naturally, does so with his usual wit.

 This one comes recommended by Dan Bloomfield from our marketing team.
 He says: “Bill Bryson is probably my favourite travel writer and his goodbye tour of Great Britain puts a fascinating spin on domestic tourism.
 This book had me laughing out loud whilst at the same time contemplating what it means to be quintessentially British.”